hatamake/kokoto/README.md

 # kokoto

-*Kokoto* is a brand-new platform for efficient and flexible cooperation.
+*Kokoto* is a brand-new platform for efficient and flexible collaboration.

 ## Features